2024 Melbourne synagogue attack: Misinformation and conspiracy theories

 Following the attack, Antoun Issa, a former Guardian Australia journalist and chief of staff to Greens senator Mehreen Faruqi, made conspiratorial claims that the attack may have been a "false flag" perpetrated by Zionists.
 Issa was reportedly reprimanded for his comments and was counselled over the statement.
 A similar conspiratorial statement blaming a Jewish conspiracy for the attack was made by Wissam Haddad (also known as Abu Ousayd), an Islamic preacher in Sydney who previously came under public scrutiny for antisemitic remarks.
 The preacher's statement was criticised by the New South Wales Premier, Chris Minns.

 Continued targeting of Australian synagogues

 The targeting of Australian synagogues continued after the Melbourne incident with the Southern Sydney Synagogue in Allawah vandalised on 10 January 2025.
 The Southern Sydney Synagogue was previously firebombed in 1991.
 On 11 January 2025, the Newtown Synagogue in Sydney's Inner West was vandalised, with the arsonists also attempting to set the synagogue on fire.

 On 4 July 2025, an unknown perpetrator attempted to set East Melbourne Hebrew Congregation on fire by pouring a flammable liquid on the entrance and igniting it.

 Iranian involvement

-On 26 August 2025, Australian Prime Minister Anthony Albanese announced that ASIO determined Iran was involved in planning the attack.
+On 26 August 2025, Australian Prime Minister Anthony Albanese announced that ASIO determined Iran was allegedly involved in planning the attack.
 As a result, Iranian ambassador to Australia Ahmad Sadeghi was expelled from the country and Australia suspended operations of its embassy in Tehran.
-Australia also plans to list the Islamic Revolutionary Guard Corps as a terrorist organisation.
+On 27 November 2025, Australia listed the Islamic Revolutionary Guard Corps (IRGC) as a "state sponsor of terrorism" under the Criminal Code Amendment (State Sponsors of Terrorism) Act 2025.